juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2021-nov-09-Como-scrum-revoluciono.md

 ---
 metaTitle: How SCRUM transformed IT industry
-metaDescription: Why the Agile SCRUM methodology changed the paradigm and changed the IT sector since its implementation.
+meta_description: Why the Agile SCRUM methodology changed the paradigm and changed the IT sector since its implementation.
 title: Agile SCRUM, 5 Reasons it transformed the IT industry
 read: 5min
 date: November 9, 2021